Inspiring-Ming/SustainabilityProjectA/README.md

 ### Knowledge Representation Setup
 1. **Ontology Implementation**
    - Set up the core ontology with the seven key entities: ReportingFramework, Category, Metric, Model, Implementation, Dataset, and Datasource(Diagram shared previous week)
-   - Implement the relationships between these entities as described in Section 4.1 (Shared at previosu week posts)
+   - Implement the relationships between these entities as described in Section 4.1 (Shared at previous week's posts)
    - Add the semantic constructs: equivalence relationships, property axioms, and class hierarchies

 2. **SASB Integration**